 Be sure to seek out some of the region’s lesser-known gems such as St Fillans golf course on Loch Earn, a favourite of Open and Masters Champion Sandy Lyle, and Killin Golf Club, the 9th hole of which has been described as one of the most breathtaking in Scotland.
 The courses of Comrie and Muthill are also fantastic choices for those seeking a gentle round of golf over nine holes.

 And don't miss the picturesque course at Pitlochry which is set in the gateway of the Highlands.
 The 5,700-yard course, with views down the Tummel Valley, features undulating greens which will test every element of your game

-Get the most out of Perthshire's fantastic golf courses by picking up the Golf Perthshire Pass which offers three, five, or seven rounds of golf at 22 excellent 18-hole venues as well as discounted admission to some of the region’s finest distilleries.
+Get the most out of Perthshire's fantastic golf courses by picking up the Golf Perthshire voucher booklet, which includes seven vouchers offering 25% discount off normal green fees at 18 participating courses (terms and conditions apply at two of the courses).
+Golfers can also enjoy discounted tee time offers on playing at Gleneagles, and admission to some of the region’s finest distilleries.